-So after over ten years of back to school shopping, I am something of an expert on getting the best value school stuff from a number of shops.
+So after over thirteen years of back to school shopping, I am something of an expert on getting the best value school stuff from a number of shops.
 I thought I would share with you my top tips.

 Brilliant Back to School Money-Saving Tips

 Part of the reason I seem organised is that I have a set order and annual shopping list for back to school shopping.
 And guess what?
 I am willing to let you into my secrets.